Affiliate links on Android Authority may earn us a commission. Learn more.

 Or, if you didn’t want to spend the money, you could stick with the PS4 or PS4 Pro that you currently have and wait for a PS5 price drop.
 Plus, this way, you’ll be able to avoid some of the nasty hassles that come with working out console launch kinks.

 At least at the beginning of the PS5’s life, most games will be released on both consoles.
 We don’t know how long Sony will continue to do this for games, but at least for the first few, you can probably snag them for either console.
 You could plan to hang on to your console until a game comes out on the PS5 that you can’t live without.
 Then, you could sell your old console and invest in the next-gen.

-In the battle of PS4 vs PS5, there’s really no right option.
+In the battle of PS4 vs PS5, there’s no right option for the time being.

 But it’s not the end of the world to wait, either.
 Console launches are not always all they’re cracked up to be, so you could avoid that while peacefully gaming on your PS4 or PS4 Pro.
 And probably save some money while you’re at it.